redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

 ## The `config.yaml` file

 Here is an example of a `config.yaml` file.
-Note that the values of the form "${name}" refer to environment variables that are set elsewhere.
+Note that the values of the form "`${name}`" refer to environment variables that are set elsewhere.
 In particular, you should normally use environment variables as shown to set the source username and password rather than storing them in the clear in this file (see [Set secrets](#set-secrets) below for more information).